This article has links to products and services we love, which we may make commission from.

 Boston Common Frog Pond

-If you’re looking for amazing outdoor skating, Boston Commons Frog Pond in Boston is the best option.
+If you’re looking for amazing outdoor skating, the Boston Common Frog Pond is a classic option.

-Boston Commons ice skating is a classic winter activity in the city, and they always host special discounts and event nights.
+Boston Common’s ice skating rink is a local favorite; keep an eye out for special discounts and event nights.

-Go on a romantic date or take the whole family ice skating in Boston Common for a full afternoon of joy and excitement.
+Go on a romantic date or take the whole family skating for a full afternoon of joy and excitement.

 If you’re not ready to leave the Common, plan your accommodations at the Found Hotel (78 Charles St South).